w4af/w4af/doc/sphinx/install.rst

 .. warning::

-   Currently it is not possible to install w3af on kali as pygtk is not any more in the kali packages.
-So the following instructions currently won' work.
+   Currently it is not possible to install w3af on kali as pygtk is not any more in the kali packages, see `here <https://pkg.kali.org/pkg/pygtk>`_.
+So the following instructions currently won't work.
 You could try building pygtk from source though.

 The easiest way to install ``w3af`` in Kali is: